May 26, 2011

 No. 3 — Start at the top: While we're talking rules, remember to always wear an approved bicycle helmet that meets safety standards — it's the law in B.C. and you could be fined for not wearing one.
-Bike helmets alone could prevent up to 85 per cent of serious injuries, which account for 80 percent of all bicycle-related deaths.
+Bike helmets can prevent up to 85 per cent of serious head injuries, which account for 80 per cent of all related deaths.
 Look for a helmet that is approved by a recognized body such as Snell.
 More important than who made the helmet is how it fits.
 It should be snug, but not uncomfortable, and should not be able to roll off of your head when the chin strap is secured.

 No. 4 — Get well positioned: Position yourself so other road users can easily see you — don't weave in and out of traffic.
 Importantly, ensure you always avoid riding in blind spots of other road users.
 Cyclists should ride on the right side of the road and in single file.

 No. 5 — Be defensive: While it is fine to ride in an assertive manner, cyclists need to think and look well ahead — remember, a conflict between a bicycle and a motor vehicle usually results in injury to the cyclist.
 Pay particular attention for vehicles turning at intersections, and slow down and take it easy on the curves.